 - The fuel injectors spray fuel.

-- Also, you can confirm this, although indirectly, by removing the spark plugs and checking to see if they are fuel soaked (fuel fouled).
+- You can also confirm this, albeit indirectly, by removing the spark plugs and checking to see if they're soaked with fuel (fuel fouled).

 - Fuel pump is working and providing pressure.

 - The most common causes of no compression on 2 or all 4 cylinders are: